Naman477/Steno-Graphy-Error-Detector/README_PYTHON.md

   - Punctuation Errors
 - **Accuracy Calculation:** Uses the formula: `Accuracy = ((Total Words in Source - Errors) / Total Words in Source) * 100`.
 - **HTML Highlighting:** Generates HTML with highlighted errors for visual display.
+- **OCR Processing:** Extracts text from images using Tesseract OCR with preprocessing options.
+- **OCR-based Comparison:** Combines OCR and text comparison for image-based document analysis.

 ## Web Interface

 The application includes a web interface where users can:
-1. Upload source and target files
+1. Upload source and target files (text or images)
+2. Select preprocessing options for OCR
-2. Submit the files for analysis
+3. Submit the files for analysis
-3. View the accuracy report with categorized errors
+4. View the accuracy report with categorized errors
-4. See highlighted differences in both documents
+5. See highlighted differences in both documents

 ## Error Handling

 - **Missing/Empty Files:** Returns `400 Bad Request`.
 - **Internal Server Errors:** Returns `500 Internal Server Error` for unexpected issues during file processing.
+- **OCR Errors:** Returns specific error messages for Tesseract installation issues.

 ## Differences from Java Version